brianrahadi/quartz/content/posts/term-review-2025fall.md

 hearing from friends, it is definitely the play to spam co-op during your uni years. getting a new grad job is way harder and for co-ops, the playing field is so much easier as the competition as only your uni peers, not some senior dev from asia migrating here.

 it also helps that you build a lot of credibility not just from co-ops, but school.
-I also see a trend where some friends got jobs from referral. thus again, club matters as I barely got friend from classes in SFU.
+I also see a trend where some friends got jobs from referral. thus, club matters as I barely got friend from classes in SFU.

 if you are stuck and in need of help during this crazy season, please please reach out to your friends and people around you. know that you are not fighting alone!